SimonGuilloud/simon-ProoVer-verifier/proof_structure.md

 This file details the structure of the proofs used in the competition.

 ## Proof Structure
-* Leaves are axioms and the negated conjecture
+* Leaves are the axioms and the negated conjecture.
 * A proof is a directed acyclic graph.
 * All proofs are proof by refutation, i.e., negating the conjecture, and ending at $false.
 * A proof consists in a sequence of inference steps.